jaronbarends/websocket-orientation-basics/readme.md

 This is the server you run to serve the pages: `node socket-server` Or double click the batch file _START SOCKET SERVER.bat_ (this is just a file containing the command `node socket-server`)

 The socket-server serves files in the _public_ directory and handles traffic between sockets.
-Sockets can send events to the socket-server, and then you can add code to the server to handle that event.
-Mostly, you'll just want to pass it on. ?
-It may be an idea to create a special type of event that always gets passed through, containing some identifier?
+Sockets can send events to the socket-server, and the socket-server sends some of its own events to the sockets.

+####Events socket-server.js listens for
+* `disconnect` Sent by socket.io when user disconnects
+* `join` Sent by clients when they want to join the room
+* `updateusers` Sent by clients when the users of the room change
+* `passthrough` Sent by clients to pass an event to all clients

+####Events socket-server.js sends
+* `connectionready` Sent when socket has established a connection.
+Listened for by _connection-init.js_, which then sends a `connectionready.socket` event

 ###socket.io.js

 External library for handling websockets

-###socket.js
+###public/js/connection-init.js

-Creates a websocket, and lets the _document_ trigger an event `ready.socket` with a data-object containing the socket.
-Other scripts can listen for that event, and store a reference to the socket.
+Creates a websocket, and lets the _document_ trigger an event `connectionready.socket`.
+Other scripts can listen for that event, and initialize themselves.

-###hub.js

-###remote.js
+###hub-page.js

+###remote-page.js